 What are seagrasses?
 And why are they important?

 Seagrasses are plants found in shallow salty waters in coastal areas.
-They are not seaweeds, however.
-Like other grasses, seagrasses have roots, stems, and leaves.
+Seagrasses are not algae.
+Like land grasses, seagrasses have roots, stems, and leaves.
 They also have flowers and they produce seeds.
-(Click here to learn a lot more about seagrasses!)

 Through photosynthesis, seagrasses create oxygen and store carbon dioxide.
 Carbon dioxide is a greenhouse gas that you might have heard about in school or at home for its role in affecting the global climate (read more about this here).
 Like rainforests, seagrass meadows around the world play a really important role helping to capture and store carbon dioxide.